 (d) (e) "Legislative rule" means every rule, as defined in subsection (I) of this section proposed or promulgated by an agency pursuant to this chapter.
-Legislative rule includes every rule which, when promulgated after or pursuant to authorization of the Legislature, has: (1) The force of law; or (2) supplies a basis for the imposition of civil or criminal liability; or (3) grants or denies a specific benefit.
+Legislative rule includes every rule which, when promulgated after or pursuant to authorization of the Legislature, has: (1) The force of law; (2) supplies a basis for the imposition of civil or criminal liability; or (3) grants or denies a specific benefit.
 Every rule which, when effective, is determinative on any issue affecting private rights, privileges or interests is a legislative rule.
-Unless lawfully promulgated as an emergency rule, a legislative rule is only a proposal by the agency and has no legal force or effect until promulgated by specific authorization of the Legislature.
-Except where otherwise specifically provided in this code, legislative rule does not include: (A) findings or determinations of fact made or reported by an agency, including any such findings and determinations as are required to be made by any agency as a condition precedent to proposal of a rule to the Legislature; (B) declaratory rulings issued by an agency pursuant to the provisions of section one, article four of this chapter; (C) orders, as defined in subdivision (e) of this section; or (D) executive orders or proclamations by the Governor issued solely in the exercise of executive power, including executive orders issued in the event of a public disaster or emergency;
+Unless lawfully promulgated as an emergency rule, a legislative rule is only a proposal by the agency and has no legal force or effect until promulgated by specific Legislature.
+Except where otherwise authorization of the specifically provided in this code, legislative rule does not include: (A) Findings or determinations of fact made or reported by an agency, including any such findings and determinations as are required to be made by any agency as a condition precedent to proposal of a rule to the Legislature; (B) declaratory rulings

-- (e) (f) "Order" means the whole or any part of the final 17 disposition (whether affirmative, negative, injunctive declaratory in form) by any agency of any matter other than rule 19 making; - 20 (f) (q) "Person" includes individuals, partnerships, 21 corporations, associations or public or private organizations of 22 any character; - 23 (g) (h) "Procedural rule" means every rule, as defined in 24 subsection (I) of this section, which fixes rules of procedure, that the agency has been directed by law to propose, to be effective for a limited time as a legislative rule prior to legislative authorization for promulgation as a legislative rule, pursuant to this chapter.
+- 1 issued by an agency pursuant to the provisions of section one, - 2 article four of this chapter; (C) orders, as defined in subdivision - 3 (e) of this section; or (D) executive orders or proclamations by - 4 the Governor issued solely in the exercise of executive power, - 5 including executive orders issued in the event of a public disaster - 6 or emergency; - 7 (e) (f) "Order" means the, whole or any part, of the final - 8 disposition (whether affirmative, negative, injunctive or - 9 declaratory in form) by any agency of any matter other than rule - 10 making; - 11 (g) "Person" includes individuals, partnerships, - 12 corporations, associations or public or private organizations of - 13 any character; - 14 (g) (h) "Procedural rule" means every rule, as defined in - 15 subsection (I) of this section, which fixes rules of procedure, - practice or evidence for dealings with or proceedings before an - agency, including forms prescribed by the agency; - (h) (i) "Proposed rule" is a legislative rule, interpretive - rule, or a procedural rule which has not become effective pursuant - 20 to the provisions of this chapter or law authorizing its - 21 promulgation; - 22 (j) "Provisional legislative rule" means a legislative rule - that the agency has been directed by law to propose, to be - 24 effective for a limited time as a legislative rule prior to - 25 legislative authorization for promulgation as a legislative rule, - pursuant to this chapter.

-- practice or evidence for dealings with or proceedings before an agency, including forms prescribed by the agency; - (j) "Provisional legislative rule" means a legislative rule statement of policy or interpretation of general application and future effect, including the amendment or repeal thereof, affecting private rights, privileges or interests, or the procedures available to the public, adopted by an agency to implement, extend, apply, interpret or make specific the law enforced or administered by it or to govern its organization or procedure, but does not include regulations relating solely to the internal management of the agency, nor regulations of which notice is customarily given to the public by markers or signs, nor mere instructions.
-Every rule shall be classified as "legislative rule," "interpretive rule" or "procedural rule," all as defined in this section, and shall be effective only as provided in this chapter;

-(j) (l) "Rule making" means the process for the formulation, amendment or repeal of a rule as provided in this chapter.
+- ti) (k) "Rule" includes every regulation, standard or statement of policy or interpretation of general application and future effect, including the amendment or repeal thereof, affecting private rights, privileges or interests, or the procedures available to the public, adopted by an agency to implement, extend, apply, interpret or make specific the law enforced or administered by it or to govern its organization or procedure, but does not include regulations relating solely to the internal management of the agency, nor regulations of which notice is customarily given to the public by markers or signs, nor mere instructions.
+Every rule shall be classified as "legislative rule," "interpretive rule" or "procedural rule," all as defined in this section, and shall be effective only as provided in this chapter; - 14 (j) (l) "Rule making" means the process for the formulation, 15 amendment or repeal of a rule as provided in this chapter.